 You can restrict your analysis to a specific subgroup based on criteria that include variables and complex expressions.
 You can also select a random sample of cases.
 The criteria used to define a subgroup can include:

 - Variable values and ranges

 - Date and time ranges

 - Case (row) numbers

 - Arithmetic expressions

 - Logical expressions

 - Functions

 To select a subset of cases for analysis:

-Data Select Cases...
+From the menus choose: Data > Select Cases...

 This opens the Select Cases dialog box.